arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 #### `status.backup.uploaded: bool`

-Determines if ArangoDB Backup has been uploaded.
+Determines if ArangoBackup has been uploaded.

 Required: false